Read the profiler snapshot

 Right-click the necessary method on the Call Tree tab and select one of the following options to open the results in a dedicated tab:

-Focus on Subtree: show only the selected method call.
-Parent method sample time counter shows only the time spent in the selected subtree.
+Focus On Subtree: show only the selected method call.
+Parent method sample counter shows only the time spent in the selected subtree.

-Focus on Call: show the selected method and the methods that call it.
-When this option is enabled, every time frame shows only the time spent in the selected method.
+Focus On Call: show the selected method and the methods that call it.
+When this option is enabled, every frame shows only the time spent in the selected method.

 Exclude Subtree: ignore the selected method call.

 Exclude Call: ignore all calls to the selected method.

 The Method List collects all methods in the profile data and sorts them by cumulative sample time.
 Every item in this list has several views:

 Back Traces shows the hierarchy of callers.
 Use this view to trace which methods call the selected method.